DMIT-2018/DMIT-2018.github.io/exercises/WorkSchedule/Integrated/ReadMe.md

 ![Phase 2](./ContractEditor-2.png)

 The selection of a client from the previous phase should, in this phase, trigger the population of a GridView to list the active contracts for the client.
+An active contract is one whose End Date is in the future.
 Note also that it should trigger the visibility of a button for creating a new contract.
 As in the previous phase, when the user selects the prompting text of the drop-down, these controls should be cleared/hidden.
 You can use the `table` and `table-hover` styles on the GridView.

 ----